Want personalized recommendations?

 A Registry Certificate (also known as a Notice of Enrollment) proves your validity as a CNA.
 It is crucial to present this certificate to your employer.
 Do not make changes to the certificate, as any changes could impact your status as a CNA.
 Keep your certificate intact to ensure official recognition as a qualified CNA.

 As a CNA, you have tons of options to advance your career.
-You can specialize in fields like geriatric or nuclear medicine.
-Being a Licensed or Registered Nurse is also a promising career.
+You can specialize in fields related to healthcare.
+Being a Licensed or Registered Nurse is a promising career.
 Gaining hospital experience by being a CNA 2 or 3 will also make your skills more in demand.
+Others are striving to gain more licenses in phlebotomy, medical assisting, and more to open further opportunities.

 Be thorough in researching which extra training you should have.
 Being a CNA opens your path to success; take it easy and celebrate every win!